Nikon D7500 vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the D7500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D7500 is a recent model that features in the current product line-up of Nikon.
-In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GH5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Panasonic GH5 Manual.
+Further information on the features and operation of the D7500 and GH5 can be found, respectively, in the Nikon D7500 Manual (free pdf) or the online Panasonic GH5 Manual.

 So how do things add up?
 Is the Nikon D7500 better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.